-- Usually, you will start wrapping the Christmas lights on a tree at the power source towards the base of the tree.
-If your power source is at ground level, start at the base of the tree.
-If your power source is near the top of the tree, start wrapping lights towards the top of the tree.
-If your tree has many branches that you plan to wrap in Christmas lights, we recommend that you run an extension cord to the main fork in the tree and branch your Christmas lights off from there.
-One note, don’t put your 3 way outlet in a crevice, put it on the side of the tree where water will not accumulate when it snows or rains and cause GFI’s to pop.
+Identify the power source.
+Start wrapping the lights on a tree at the power source.
+For example, if the ower source is at ground level, start wrapping at the base of the tree.
+If the power source is near the top of the tree, start wrapping from the branches.
+For a tree with several branches to be wrapped,run an extension cord to the main fork in the tree and branch the Christmas lights from there.
+Position any outlets along the side of the tree, rather than a branch or trunk crevice where snow or rain accumulates.
+This will minimize popping GFIs and power outages.